 - a disability accessibility audit of the SVA campus;

 - reviewing and augmenting graduate-level English Language Learners (ELL) and cultural literacy offerings, including a summer pre-program similar to the undergraduate English and the Visual Arts (EVA) program;

 - developing online resources for international students for language support, cultural literacy and adjusting to a new learning environment;

 - expanding training opportunities for faculty teaching international students;

 - the appointment of a Diversity, Equity and Inclusion director to oversee the above and liaise with SVA Student Affairs to develop additional support services.

 The Task Force was further empowered to keep the College on track in refining and achieving these goals, assessing our progress and amending the plan accordingly as the needs of our community evolve.

-The summer of 2020 has proven to be a watershed period—one in which our understanding of the specific contours of those needs has once again shifted.
-So, while the extent of our mandate will continue to include the full scope of diverse identities, experiences and needs, the Task Force’s priority in this moment must be to address long-standing inequities in the experiences of our BIPOC community members, acknowledge our own complicity and foster antiracist progress on our campus.
+The summer of 2020 proved to be a watershed period—one in which our understanding of the specific contours of those needs once again shifted.
+So, while the extent of our mandate continues to include the full scope of diverse identities, experiences and needs, the Task Force’s priority in this moment must be to address long-standing inequities in the experiences of our BIPOC community members, acknowledge our own complicity and foster antiracist progress on our campus.

 To that end, we commit to these near-term initiatives, in furtherance of the goals of the Strategic Plan and working towards an SVA free of all forms of bias and discrimination:

-- continuing our search from January 2020 for a Director of Diversity, Equity, and Inclusion;
+- the appointment of a director of Diversity, Equity, and Inclusion;

 - a survey of students, faculty, administration and alumni, to collect a broader understanding of their experiences relating to race and inclusion at SVA;